We get it: No one likes paying annual fees just to hold and use a credit card. Neither do we.

 More Miles Each Year

-Starting in your second year with the card, you’ll get 10,000 miles every year after you renew your card.
+Starting in your second year with the card, you'll get 10,000 miles every year after you renew your card – typically a month or two after the renewal fee hits your statement.
 At the very least, you can book another $100 in travel with those miles.
 Use transfer partners right, and it could be much more.

-But even conservatively, that’s a good deal.
-If you rack up more bonus miles by charging your Venture X Card on other travel purchased through the portal, those
+But even conservatively, that's a good deal.
+If you rack up more bonus miles by charging your Venture X Card on other travel purchased through the portal, it just adds to your overall value.

 Combined with the $300 annual travel credit, it's a bare minimum of $415 in ongoing value.
 Once you get past the big bonus, those two items alone are enough to put you back in the black.